richandersonio/go-abuseipdb/README.md

 ### Simple example

-You can the example code as follows:
+You can run the example code as follows:

 ```bash
 cd examples